Nordix/xcluster/ovl/mtu/README.md

 [bzImage-linux-5.4.35](https://artifactory.nordix.org/artifactory/cloud-native/xcluster/images/bzImage-linux-5.4.35)
 and set the `__kbin` variable to point to it.

+Also NIC "offload" must be disables or else you will see packets > mtu in your traces; `ethtool -K eth1 gro off`.
+This is done by the test scripts.

 A http request from an external source to the VIP address with a rather large reply is assumed to be the most realistic test.
 Tests are prepared for http without any precautions (fails) and work-arounds